- Chancellor’s Office

 1. In August, the Clerk of the Board shall make available to each President a master list of all previous recipients of honorary degrees from the University of Maine System.

 2. Each President shall initiate the process for developing nominations for honorary degrees and should establish campus-based procedures to develop a list of prospective nominees.

-3. Supporting material for each nomination shall include:
+3. Supporting material for each nomination will be submitted to the Clerk of the Board during the first park of December and shall include:

 a. letter of nomination;